OSGP/Documentation/chapter2/README.md

 ## Maintenance

 There's not much maintenance that needs to be performed.
 Archiving some old log files, checking up on available disk space and creating a backup of the databases.
-Looking into the queues to see if there are unhandled messages in dead letter queue.
+Looking into the queues to see if there are not handled messages in dead letter queue.

 ## Tooling